- Karlyn Borysenko, Leadership Content Director

 Brian focuses on issues such online program development, innovation, educational technologies, strategic planning, pedagogy, and issues affecting adult learners.
 Brian brings five years of experience in higher education, with background in teaching, administration, and research.
 Prior to joining Eduventures, Brian worked as an instructional designer for Gordon-Conwell Theological Seminary in South Hamilton, MA.
 Brian has also worked as a corporate trainer and technical writer, and is currently an adjunct professor at Gordon College in Wenham, MA.
 Brian earned a B.A. in English and History from Texas A&M University and M.Ed. from the Lynch Graduate School of Education at Boston College.

-As the Data Solutions Manager on the Eduventures team, Josh is responsible for designing, managing, and producing innovative data-driven solutions that help clients develop strategies for success.
+As a Product Development Director on the Eduventures team, Josh is responsible for designing, managing, and producing new innovative data-driven solutions that help clients develop strategies for success.
 Josh’s recent engagements have included designing management dashboards, conducting assessments of organizational structures and operations, and developing tailored constituent engagement strategies based on qualitative and quantitative market research.
 Josh has worked extensively with Eduventures’ Development clients and he has presented research on management best practices for fundraisers at industry conferences such as CASE and APRA.
 His work on institutionally related foundations has been published in CASE Currents Magazine.
 Josh was first introduced to the higher education industry as a student member of the Board of Trustees at Ithaca College and has continued his involvement with his alma mater as an alumni volunteer.
 Prior to joining Eduventures, Josh was an Assistant Director of Annual Giving at Emerson College providing strategic direction for the leadership giving program.
 Josh holds an Ed.M. in higher education from Harvard Graduate School of Education.
 He graduated cum laude from Ithaca College with a B.S. in communication, management, and design.
 Josh is an avid outdoorsman and can be found most weekends hiking or skiing in the mountains of New England.

 Heather is the Principal Analyst for Enrollment Management and advises clients in areas including marketing and recruitment, branding, communications, and retention.
 She plays a lead role designing and executing the annual research agenda and on client consulting engagements, helping our clients to identify, plan for, and navigate emerging trends.
 Heather has over 10 years of experience as a practitioner in enrollment management, specializing in strategic planning, marketing, and program management.
 She has a proven track-record of creating and implementing recruiting programs to drive growth and exceed business performance objectives and is a creative strategist who informs her work through in-depth research and analysis.
 Prior to joining Eduventures, Heather spent 11 years in admissions and student services for the University of California, Davis Graduate School of Management, most recently as Director of Admissions.
 She also held marketing roles for Hasbro, Inc. and the March of Dimes.
 Heather has an MBA focused in marketing and strategic management from the University of California, Davis and a BS in psychology from Roger Williams University.